mo

 Southeast Missouri State University

 Southeast Missouri, in Cape Girardeau, allows students to work on an undergraduate chemistry degree specializing in forensic science.
 In this program, students study chemistry, math, and science, and understand how these all relate to the forensic sciences.
-Students build more skills in the school’s forensic science laboratories, located in the Magill Hall of Science, and also network with forensic science alumni to develop mentoring and internship opportunities.
+Students build more skills in the school’s forensic science laboratories and also network with forensic science alumni to develop mentoring and internship opportunities.

 This 120-credit program includes courses such as forensic chemistry; introduction to toxicology; criminalistics; forensic microscopy; analysis of pattern evidence; statistical analysis for forensic science; advanced organic chemistry; foundations of analytical chemistry; and biochemistry.